-All grades of "I" are computed on the permanent record as an "F" until and unless they have been made up.
+All grades of "I" are computed on the permanent record as an "F" unless they have been completed and a grade assigned the following quarter.

 Auditing Courses

 Students who wish to audit courses must register through regular channels.
 Auditors receive no credit but are encouraged to attend classes regularly and participate in class discussions.
 Auditors will be charged the same fee as students taking courses for credit.
 AN AUDIT CANNOT BE CHANGED TO CREDIT OR CREDIT TO AUDIT AFTER THE DEADLINE FOR ADDING COURSES.